ChilliCream/graphql-platform/website/src/docs/strawberryshake/scalars.md

 ```

 By default, all custom scalars are treated like the `String` scalar.
-This means, that the client expects a string value and will deserialize it to a `System.String` on the client.
+This means, that the client expects a string value and will deserialize it to a `System.String`.

 If you want to change the `serializationType` or/and the `runtimeType` of a scalar, you have to specify the desired types in the `schema.extensions.graphql`.
 You can declare a scalar extension and add the `@serializationType` or/and the `@runtimeType` directive.